 Family medicine is not just for people with families

-While there is special focus on you as a part of your family, family medicine is not exclusive to those with children or in relationships.
-In fact, statistically, family doctors see mostly adults.
-We also have internal medicine physicians like Dr. Neena Chawla and Dr. Alexandra Vladimir who focus solely on seeing adults and helping them through their stages of life.
+Family medicine is not exclusive to those with children or in relationships.
+There is special focus on you as a part of your family, but statistically, family doctors see mostly adults.
+We also have internal medicine physicians.
+Dr. Neena Chawla and Dr. Alexandra Vladimir, for example, focus on seeing adults and helping them through their stages of life.

 Family medicine works in the context of community

 Just like family physicians strive to know you in the context of your family, they also aim to serve you best in the context of your community.
-Many of our providers work in their local communities like PA Jared Rapier and Dr. Kevin Taggart, who help as team physicians for Auburn High School and Puyallup High School’s football teams respectively.
+Many of our providers work in their local communities.
+PA Jared Rapier and Dr. Kevin Taggart help as team physicians for Auburn High School and Puyallup High School’s football teams respectively.